Mar-Issah/React-Exercise-Tracker/ReadMe.md

 <!-- GETTING STARTED -->

 ## Getting Started
-Using it on your local machine
+Using it on your local machine.

 ### Prerequisites
 You need to have Node, yarn and npm installed on your machine.
 To check if they are installed, open up a terminal window and type the following: